rukayaafrin/The-Odin-Project/Foundation/Basics/How_Does_The_Web_Work.md

 ## What is a web server?
-- deliverys web pages to users' devices upon request
+- delivers web pages to users' devices upon request
 - handles HTTP requests from clients(browsers) and serves requested file

 ## What is a network?